This is a cookbook–a wonderful cookbook–and an appreciation of the diners and other homegrown restaurants that supplied or inspired the recipes.

 Inside, there are many delicious recipes, from Jigger’s Pumpkin Pancakes (from a small diner in a small Rhode Island town) to Oasis Cafe French Onion Soup (from a much-missed hole-in-the-wall Boston restaurant) to Ann Sather’s Creamed Spinach (Chicago residents, you KNOW!) to Teri’s own Southwestern Stuffed Shells (with cilantro, mmm).
 All were tested in Teri’s kitchen and are guaranteed not only to produce the expected results, but to lay out the steps in logical order (a pet peeve of Teri’s with some other cookbooks).

-All this is wrapped in a generous coating of Randy’s eloquent and impassioned praise for the roadside restaurants that serve good comfort food.
+All this is wrapped in a generous coating of Randy’s eloquent and impassioned praise for the roadside restaurants that serve good comfort food, the best part of it is that they can also get food delivered to your door, in case you have a lazy day.
 Bon appetit!